 - Most patients require the use of narcotics for a period of time after surgery.
 Take as directed. - If you received a femoral nerve block, numbness and loss of function may persist for up to 24 hours postoperatively.
-You are encouraged to take your prescribed pain medication as indicated on the bottle regardless of pain for the first 24 hours. - Common side effects of pain medication: nausea, insomnia, itching, constipation, drowsiness, hallucinations. - Take medications with food to reduce side effects - Do not operative machinery or moving vehicles while taking the pain medication. - Ibuprofen, Motrin, Advil or Aleve may be taken as directed in addition to the pain medication to control symptoms.
-If you were prescribed Toradol (Ketorolac), do not take over-the-counter anti-inflammatories until this is gone.
+You are encouraged to take your prescribed pain medication as indicated on the bottle regardless of pain for the first 24 hours. - Common side effects of pain medication: nausea, insomnia, itching, constipation, drowsiness, hallucinations. - Take medications with food to reduce side effects.
+OTC anti-inflammatory such as Aleve, Ibuprofen or Motrin can be used after taking Naproxen - Do not operative machinery or moving vehicles while taking the pain medication.